 What is an online class?

-The primary online platform Valley Cat Music will use to teach live, interactive classes is Zoom.
-You may also receive a recorded Zoom class as your primary class or as makeup; Zoom-recorded videos are stored in Dropbox, and you will receive a link to the appropriate Dropbox folder for the current song collection.
+The primary online platform Valley Cat Music uses to teach live, interactive classes is Zoom.
+You may also receive a recorded Zoom class as your primary class or as makeup; Zoom-recorded videos are stored in Dropbox, and the link will be posted in the private Facebook group (or you can receive a link to the appropriate Dropbox folder for the current song collection if you are doing video-only).
 If running a Zoom meeting is not possible due to tech issues beyond teacher’s control, a pre-recorded class will be created, including space for your family’s responses and suggestions.

 What technology do I need?

 You will need one device to run Zoom (computer, laptop, tablet, phone), and all other devices in your house that connect to your WiFi/Internet should be turned off to boost your device’s bandwidth at that time, as much as possible.
 Some families prefer to connect their computers to a Bluetooth speaker to increase the volume, especially when we are playing percussion to a recorded track.

 Keep Zoom updated, and when you are asked to agree to let us unmute you, please say yes and always.
 When your teacher can control the muting/unmuting, you can separate yourself from your device to focus on making music and modeling for your child.

 You will also need a Facebook account for the purpose of joining a private group each session and to comment/make suggestions during Facebook livestream broadcasts (Facebook lives on the public-facing Valley Cat Music page do not require an account to view).

 Have your cell phone handy for a quick text if something’s wonky, a quick pic if someone’s delightful, or a fun video to share with your teacher who misses you!